Grow Summersweet Clethra as a Wet Soil Garden Solution

 Will Clethra alnifolia tolerate full shade?

-Grow Summersweet Clethra or Clethra alnifolia in part shade as it does remarkably well in many different lighting situations including full sun and part-shade.
-However, these shrubs may produce less blooms in deep shade conditions.
+Grow Summersweet Clethra or Clethra alnifolia in part shade as it does remarkably well in many different lighting situations including full sun and part shade.
+However, these shrubs may produce fewer blooms in deep shade conditions.